 Leading a Small Group

 Leading a small group isn’t about being perfect; it’s about serving others by giving them a place to connect.
 Hosting a group is simple—choose a topic that interests you and select a time and location to meet with others to share it.
-We give you essential tools to make your small group successful through Leadership Training.
+We give you essential tools to make your small group successful through Leadership Training and a directory where you can register your group so others can find it easily.
 We believe people’s lives are changed one semester at a time by moving one step toward Christ, and as a small group leader you get to play an important role in that process.